dekorateio/dekorate/site/getting-started/index.md

       <version>1.0.1</version>
     </dependency>

-When `-Ddekoreate.deploy=true` is detected and `openshift-spring-starter` is available, an binary build will take place.
+When `-Ddekorate.deploy=true` is detected and `openshift-spring-starter` is available, an binary build will take place.
 Note: In this case, no `Dockerfile` is required.

 #### Rebuilding an image